MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 ### Confirming the coordinator node
 As mentioned previously, if the VM you are currently testing does not own the CSV, you'll see a performance drop (IOPS, throughput, and latency) as opposed to testing it when the node owns the CSV.
 This is because every time you issue an I/O operation, the system does a network hop to the coordinator node to perform that operation.

-For a three-node, three-way mirrored situation, write operations always make a network hop because it needs to store data on all three nodes.
+For a three-node, three-way mirrored situation, write operations always make a network hop because it needs to store data on all the drives across the three nodes.
 Therefore, write operations make a network hop regardless.
 However, if you use a different resiliency structure, this could change.

 Here is an example:
 - **Running on local node:** .\DiskSpd-2.0.21a\amd64\diskspd.exe -t4 -o32 -b4k -r4k -w0 -Sh -D -L C:\ClusterStorage\test01\targetfile\IO.dat